 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read the full disclosure here.

-This healthy strawberry banana smoothie with peanut butter is made without any added sugar.
-It’s smooth and creamy packed with fresh fruit, vitamin C, and healthy fiber and fats.
+This strawberry banana smoothie with peanut butter is made without any added sugar.
+It’s smooth and creamy packed with fresh fruit.

 Homemade smoothies are our favorite summer go-to.
 They are so easy to put together with fresh or frozen fruit, and during the hot summer months, it makes the perfect on-the-go breakfast or snack!
 Bananas, strawberries, and peanut butter are the perfect flavor combo and you can customize this simple smoothie to include the toppings or add-ins of your choice!